SamiCakiral/YOLONAS-XSens_Compare/README.md

 ## Introduction

 In this project, we will provide an overview of YOLO-NAS and Xsens, explaining their key features and use cases.
 We will also discuss the motivation behind comparing these two technologies and the expected outcomes.
+This project was conducted as part of the Research and Development mission at IMT Mines Alès, with the goal of conducting a comprehensive comparison of these two technologies.
+You will be able to see the full report soon.
+(In French)

 ## Setup